FacilMap/facilmap/docs/src/developers/server/standalone.md

 # Standalone

-The FacilMap server is written in [node.js](https://nodejs.org/en/).
+The FacilMap server runs on [Node.js](https://nodejs.org/en/).
 To run the FacilMap server, the following dependencies are needed:
-* You need to have a recent version of node.js and npm installed.
+* You need to have a recent version of Node.js and npm installed.
 * You need to create a database on one of the systems supported by [Sequelize](https://sequelize.org/master/), it is recommended to use MySQL/MariaDB.
   * When creating a MySQL/MariaDB database for FacilMap, make sure to use the `utf8mb4` charset/collation to make sure that characters from all languages can be used on a map.
 By default, MySQL/MariaDB uses the `latin1` charset, which mostly supports only basic latin characters.
 When you start the FacilMap server for the first time, the necessary tables are created using the charset of the database.
   * When using PostgreSQL, the PostGIS extensions must be enabled.